panglesd/slipshow/docs/listAttributes.rst

 ``exec-at``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   If an element has attribute ``exec-at="n"``, then its content will be executed at step :math:`n`.
-See :ref:`slip-scripting` for more information of the execution of a script.
+See :ref:`slip-scripting` for more information on the execution of a script.

 ----------------